ankitjain8959/docker/README.md

 - You can run multiple VMs on the same physical machine. <br>
 - You can run different applications on different VMs. <br>

+### Containers
+A Container is a `self-contained package` (as it includes the application code, runtime, libraries, and dependencies) & `an isolated execution environment` (as it runs separately from the host system, ensuring consistency across different machines). <br>

 Containers are similar to virtual machines, but
 - Containers are more `lightweight` (uses less memory) and `faster` (starts in seconds) than virtual machines <br>
 - Containers are more `portable` than virtual machines, as they can be run on any machine that has Docker installed, regardless of the customized settings of the machine. <br>
 - Containers are `consistent` across different environments (works the same in development, testing and production environments), which makes them easier to manage and deploy. <br>
-- Containers share the host machine's operating system kernel, which makes them more efficient than virtual machines, which run their own operating system kernel. <br>
+- Containers `share the host machine's operating system kernel`, which makes them more efficient than virtual machines, which run their own operating system kernel. <br>
 - Containers are also more `flexible` than virtual machines, as they can be easily scaled up or down, and can be used to run multiple applications on a single host machine. <br>

 # The Docker Platform